Your cart is currently empty!

 Beware: the dangers of New Zealand’s thermal springs

 From snow-capped volcanoes, to crater lakes, geysers, and natural springs, geothermal wonders are a part of Aotearoa’s splendid natural landscape, attracting thousands of tourists each year.
 Soaking in one of New Zealand’s thermal springs can be bliss and even improve your heath; soothing aches, boosting circulation, and even improving your skin.
-The problem is, they can also be incredibly dangerous.
+However, they can also be incredibly dangerous.
 Read on to learn about the lesser-known dangers of New Zealand’s thermal springs before your next visit.

-How are the springs formed?
+How are hot springs formed?

 Thermal springs are formed when rainwater seeps below bedrock to the earth’s thermal zone, where it is heated by magma.
 The heated water then bubbles to the surface to form a spring.

-Beware: The Deadly Dangers of Thermal Springs
+Beware: The Dangers of Thermal Springs

 Drowning